 Your showers, toilets and kitchen facilities are shared between other guests.
 Parking is free and plentiful.

-Check in is at 1pm.
-Check out is at 11am.
+Check in from 4pm.
+Check out by 11am.

 We have 5 guest rooms:

 |Guest Room 1 — sleeps two||Double Bed, Toilet, Sink||£30 per night|

 |Guest Room 2 — sleeps three||Double Bed, Single Bed||£30 per night|

 |Guest Room 3 — sleeps one||Single Bed, Sink||£15 per night|

 |Guest Room 4 — sleeps one||Single Bed, Sink||£15 per night|